rokitalab/rokitalab.com/_members/open-position4.md

   twitter:
 ---

 We are hiring a Bioinformatics Scientist for the Brain Tumor Institute Bioinformatics Core.
+Please apply [here](https://lnkd.in/eHzf2hqp) or [here](https://lnkd.in/eU_R_pee).